+0.4 Accreditation

-- 0.4 Accreditation The textile floor covering has been awarded a GUT/PRODIS test label for environment-friendly products.
-Within the framework of this product testing system, annual controls are made by independent test institutes. - 0.5 Delivery status On delivery, the textile floor covering features the composition and characteristics described in Table 4.
+The textile floor covering has been awarded a GUT/PRODIS test label for environment-friendly products.
+Within the framework of this product testing system, annual controls are made by independent test institutes.

+0.5 Delivery status

+On delivery, the textile floor covering features the composition and characteristics described in Table 4.
 The layer weights indicated are mean values relative to the respective luxury class.

 Table 4: Characteristics of the group of textile floor coverings

 Features Luxury class

-realules LC 1 LC 2 LC 3 LC 4 LC 5 Unit
+reatures LC 1 LC 2 LC 3 LC 4 LC 5 Unit

 Surface pile :

-Pile yarn PA 6.6 100 [%] [%]
+Pile yarn PA 6 100 [%]

 Weight of the surface pile 300 500 700 900 1100 [g/m2]

 Carrier:

-Carrier material PP/PES [%]
+Carrier material PP/PES 100 [%]

 Backing:

 Bitumen coating with inlay of glas ss-fibre fle ece and c over fleec e of PP

 Total weight 4123 4373 4623 4873 5123 [g/m2]

-Additional features according to /EN 1307/, /EN 14041/ Additional characteristics and suitable uses of the product are declared through marking with an additional symbol according to /EN 685/ and are registered in the respective PRODIS licence.
+Additional features according to /EN 1307/, /EN 14041/ product a symbol a are declar teristics a ed through to /EN 68 S licence. h marking with an a dditional